Reporting Requirements for Programs and Facilities

 - the use of one or more psychotropic medications

 - a suspected suicide.

-Notification to the Department must be completed via the Client/Patient/Resident Death Determination form, F-62470 (PDF, 239 KB).
+Notification to DHS must be reported to by completing the Client/Patient/Resident Death Determination, F-62470 (PDF).

 Form F-62470 includes guidelines to assist programs and facilities in determining if there is reasonable cause to believe the client/patient/resident death may be related to the use of restraint/seclusion, the use of psychotropic medication or is a suspected suicide.